 A slight deviation from travel posts, lately I’ve been doing a lot of introspection and reflection on life in general.
 Whenever I’m travelling, I always feel so alive and in love with the world, but once I return to the daily grind, it’s so easy to get caught up with life’s struggles and fall into mediocrity.
 How does one keep up the good vibes and positivity towards mankind?
+One way is to remind myself of the maxims I live by.

 Over the years, I have read countless self-help books, inspirational quotes, poignant fiction, blogs, you name it.
 I have read my favourite verses in Psalms, Proverbs, Ecclesiastes, the “wise” books of the Bible, thousands of times.